resampled/rooms/readme.md

 All required dependencies are listed in `requirements.txt`.

+Static file handling is required (Whitenoise used).
+Default database is SQLite, but should work on other DBs (especially Postgres) without trouble.

 Our settings assume HTTP for DEBUG=True, and HTTPS w/ HSTS for DEBUG=False.

 Deployment has not been tested, so you may also need to make some changes if/when errors occur.
 Crack the whole thing apart, if you need to.